pandallel/quilt/memory-bank/activeContext.md

 ## Current Focus

-**Milestone 7.5: "SQLite Repository Implementation"** is now fully complete with the implementation of both `SqliteMaterialRepository` and `SqliteCutsRepository`.
-We're now shifting focus to **Milestone 8: "Basic Swatching Actor Creation"**.
+**Milestone 8: "Basic Swatching Actor Creation"** is now complete with the implementation of the `SwatchingActor` and its integration into the `QuiltOrchestrator`.
+We're now shifting focus to **Milestone 9: "Swatching Actor Processes Cuts"**.

 ## Current Implementation Status